Lahpet: History

 Throughout the pre-colonial era, lahpet was considered a symbolic peace offering between warring kingdoms in ancient Myanmar.
 It was traditionally exchanged and consumed after settling a dispute.
 In both pre-colonial and colonial times, lahpet was served after a civil court judge made a verdict; eating the lahpet symbolized a formal acceptance of the verdict.

+During the colonial era, tea shops became a common fixture in urban centres like Rangoon (now Yangon).
+These shops opened early in the day, and served breakfast, snacks and tea.
+In the 1970s, tea shops spread to other parts of the country.
+These establishments have served as third places and important meeting points for locals.
+Until recent decades, tea shops were primarily frequented by men.

+Since the late 2010s, armed conflict in tea-growing areas between ethnic armed organisations, including the Ta’ang National Liberation Army and the Restoration Council of Shan State, has disrupted the domestic tea supply chain.
+This has been compounded by the COVID-19 pandemic, which created a labour shortage and drastically reduced the average selling price of Burmese tea leaves.
+Bamar migrants from the Anyar region, who traditionally augmented the local workforce during the tea-growing season, have sought higher-paying jobs in Thailand or Burmese-Chinese border towns like Laukkai and Panghsang.

 Cultivation

 Tea is native to Myanmar.
 Camellia sinensis and Camellia assamica, two popular species of tea, are grown in the northern Shan State around Namhsan in the Palaung substate of Tawngpeng.
 Tea is also grown around Mogok in the Mandalay Region and Kengtung in the eastern Shan State.
 Zayan leaves, which make up about 80% of the harvest, are picked in April and May before the onset of the seasonal monsoons, but can be picked up until October.

 Over 700 km2 of land in Myanmar is under tea cultivation, with an annual yield of 60,000-70,000 tons of fresh product.
-Of this harvest, 69.5% becomes green tea, 19.5% becomes black tea and 20% becomes pickled tea.
 Of the tea consumed by the country every year, 52% is green tea, 31% is black tea and 17% is pickled tea.